inhald/inhald/README.md

 I also have considerable experience in embedded systems, having designed a [2-Player Reaction Game on FPGA] (https://github.com/inhald/verilog_ws/tree/main/reaction_game) as well as a number of small projects on an STM32 Microcontroller, including a [Temperature-triggered PWM-FAN] (https://github.com/inhald/stm32_embedded_projects/tree/main/PWM-Fan).

-I code using a combination of Vim and Tmux on Z-shell.
+My workflow incorporates a combination of Vim and Tmux on Z-shell.
 My up-to-date configs can be found [here](https://github.com/inhald/configs).